ingararntzen/timingdocs/docs/source/timeddata/axis.rst

     }

-The axis supports efficient lookup of *cues* by *key*.
+``Axis`` supports efficient lookup of *cues* by *key*.
 In addition, *cues* are indexed by their *interval* enabling effective search for cues on the timeline.
-Intervals define the validity of cues on the timeline, and represent either a singular point or a continuous segment (see :ref:`Interval <interval-definition>`).
-Likewise, search operations use intervals to describe a target point or segment on the timeline.
+Intervals define the validity of a cue on the timeline, and represent either a singular point or a continuous segment (see :ref:`Interval <interval-definition>`).
+Likewise, search operations use intervals to limit searches to a specific segment on the timeline.

 ..  note::